programmatom/TreeLib/index.md

 What's in TreeLib?
 ---
 TreeLib provides three self-balancing binary tree implementations ([Red-Black][1], [AVL][2], and [Splay][3]), optionally augmented with rank information.
 Each tree specialization can be configured as a key collection or a collection of key-value pairs.
-Rank information provides the ability to quickly compute distribution information at any time (e.g. median or Nth percentile), as well as providing the basis for sparse collections and range mappings.
+Rank information provides the ability to quickly compute distribution (order-statistic) information at any time (e.g. median or Nth percentile), as well as providing the basis for sparse collections and range mappings.
 There is also [TreeLibUtil](#whats-in-treelibutil) which provides `HugeList<>`, a substitute for `List<>` that supports fast insertion and deletion on very large lists.

 The source code is written in C# and the assemblies will work with any .NET language.